Garth Joy

 Garth Joy (born August 3, 1968, in Kirkland Lake, Ontario) is a retired minor hockey player and a current scout.
-He is currently a scout for the Colorado Avalanche ice hockey team.
-He has scouted for the team since 1998.
+He is currently a scout for the New York Rangers ice hockey team.

 Playing career

 A native of Kirkland Lake, ON and the son of Ken and Goldie, Garth Joy played for the Hamilton Steelhawks of the OHL for two seasons until he was drafted.
-Garth Joy was selected 222nd overall in the 1986 NHL Entry Draft.
-He was 11th choice of the Minnesota North Stars, but never played a game.
+Joy was selected 222nd overall in the 1986 NHL Entry Draft.
+He was 11th choice of the Minnesota North Stars, but never played a game in the NHL.
 He continued to play major junior hockey for the Hamilton Steelhawks before being acquired by the Kingston Raiders, another OHL team.
 After a year with the Raiders, he was too old to play ice hockey at the junior level.
-He enrolled at St. Thomas University, where he played from 1991 to 1994 and was selected as an All Canadian in 1993.
+He enrolled at St. Thomas University, where he played from 1991 to 1994 and was selected as an All-Canadian in 1993.
 In 1993, he was asked to play for Team Canada in the World Championships.
-He played two games, scoring one goal.
-Following his college career Garth played two season for Vojens in the Danish elite series men's ice hockey team.
+He appeared in two games, scoring one goal.
+Following his college career Joy played two season for Vojens in the Danish elite series men's ice hockey team.